HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ## High availability service

 This chapter mainly describes the high availability service of the computing node cluster in the single-IDC mode.
-To understand the high availability service in the DR mode, please refer to the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx).
+To understand the high availability service in the DR mode, please refer to the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document.

 ### High availability service